ENT 4015 The Venture Accelerator 2 Credits

-This course is a team-based, experiential program focused on the start-up process.
-It includes lectures, readings, discussions, workshops, and a team-based project.
+A team-based, experiential program focused on the start-up process; includes lectures, readings, discussions, workshops, and a team-based project.
 As deliverables, each team must deliver weekly lessons-learned presentations, complete business canvas updates, and prepare a final presentation.

 Examines the theoretical groundwork and evolution of psychologically-based research on dimensions of the creative person, process, product and press.
 This foundation frames the applied learning in the course and offers the necessary background for subsequent coursework in the Innovation Academy minor.

 Prereq: Admission to the Innovation Academy

 Focuses on the development of creative problem-solving strategies through completion of an innovative project.
 Students will and refine the proposal developed in IDS 1353, they will prototype the concept, test and refine the prototype, and complete and present the final project.